-He looked twenty years older than a man in his early forties he was earlier.
+He looked twenty years older than a man in his early forties.
 Hands shaking.

 „Mister Carr, we are here to help.
-Men approached you a few days ago in your day job.
+Men approached you a few days ago at your day job.
 You gave them Mr. Romanet’s private address.
 But they wanted to know more as the address was the least of the problem.
 What did you tell them?
 Will you be able to describe them?“ I spoke slowly, letting him know he is safe with us and that we will listen to what he has to say.
-I sat to his left and Charles stood in front of him in case something comes up.
-Doctor noticed his heat.
+I sat to his left and Charles stood in front of him in case something came up.
+Doctor noticed the heat.

-„The hell I’ll be able.“ He put himself together, answering in a firm tone.
+„The hell I’ll be able to do.“ He put himself together, answering in a firm tone.

-I had some idea.
+I had an idea.
 Kept waiting for him to continue.

-„Yes, that’s what we are trying to find out.“ I recalled.
+„Yes, that’s what we are trying to pinpoint.“ I recalled.

 „Oh, so you thought…“ He looked surprised for once.